Best Weight Benches 101: How to Choose the Best Weight Bench for Home Use

 Best Adjustable and FID Weight Bench Reviews

-Heads up, heavy lifters seeking value: this bench gives you a 550-pound weight capacity for around $200.
+Heads up, heavy lifters seeking value: this bench gives you a 550-pound weight capacity for a still very affordable price.
 Not bad, right?

 But, it does not give you the option to decline, despite being able to move in five different positions otherwise (flat, military, 30, 45, 60 degrees).
 This bench’s dimensions come in at a comfortable 50L x 21W x 16H in, making it bigger and better than the flat benches above.

 Plus, the "wobble" is nothing to be too concerned about - the overall construction is sturdy and it's stable on both carpet and hard floors.
-Assembly is easy enough for you to do it yourself, or you can purchase assembly as an add-on from Amazon for an extra $104.
+Assembly is easy enough for you to do it yourself, or you can purchase assembly as an add-on from Amazon.

-For a little more money, you get a big bump in quality and weight capacity, as this Xmark costs a little less than $300 but can withstand up to 1500 pounds!
+For a little more money, you get a big bump in quality and weight capacity, as this Xmark costs a little more than the above models but can withstand up to 1500 pounds!

 It is extremely sturdy thanks to its steel frame and powder-coated finish, and it has range (literally).
 The bench can adjust to decline (-20 degrees) , flat, and 20/35/50/65/85 degree inclines.